COLORADO DISABILITY BENEFITS

 MEDICAL VOCATIONAL GUIDELINES FOR COLORADO DISABILITY

-Your mental symptoms are important.
+Your mental symptoms are important to your case.
 The SSA, for instance, must look at the combination of all of your physical and mental conditions to see if they prevent you from working.
 Therefore, that includes any mental symptoms that may stem from your physical conditions.
+It also includes mental conditions that require treatment on their own.

 Your physical and mental conditions, along with your education and skill level from your past work, may qualify you for benefits.
 When the SSA looks at your case they might use their special rules to see if you deserve benefits.

 These rules are known as the Medical Vocational Guidelines or the “GRIDS.”
-The GRIDS are helpful to disabled individuals whose impairment does not meet or equal a listing.
+The GRIDS are helpful to older individuals whose medical condition does not meet or equal a listing.
 However, their physical or mental illness still prevents them from working.

 Some people are unable to work due to adverse factors such as advanced age.
 Another issue that causes people to be unable to work is being unable to learn new work skills.
 Similarly, they may have a lack of education.
-To learn more about qualifying for SSD and SSI benefits, see our page about the Medical Vocational Guidelines.
+If you want to learn more about SSD and SSI benefits, then read our page about the Medical Vocational Guidelines.
 Also, if you are over 50 years old, read about how we help people who are over 50 years old obtain their benefits.

 CANNON DISABILITY LAW IN COLORADO